PatrickGABrown/P2/README.md

 Big Picture: (B) Graph the trend of fatalities in entire USA, (C) then graph the trend of fatalities in individual states.
 What are the differences, do they all have the same basic movement upward and downwards?
 (D) Which states are safest (could be cross referenced with states with high public transport use to find correlation)?
 Rural vs Urban: (E)(F)Combine rural state data together and urban state data together, compare graphed trends (specifically death rates of vehicle types, and overall death rates across time).
 Vehicle: (G)(H)Find which vehicles are most dangerous to be around (kill passengers) vs most dangerous to be inside.

+## Features
+List of features ready and TODOs for future development:
+- Utilized user/password settings to allow the user to create a user account and to enable setup of administrators to the app.
+The user can login and access a menu to choose queries that they would like to see on the data.
+The admin is able to set up other admin accounts and manipulate the tables in the app.
+- Performed queries to discover trends of vehicle crash fatalities in the U.S. overall and in each individual state.
+- Made analysis of the data received from the queries.
+- Utilized SBT to package the project and run it from CLI.
+To-do List:
+- Use the SBT fat JAR file to run the app from AWS EC2s.
+- Utilize machine learning to make predictive analysis on the data.
+- Understand Apache Zeppelin on a deeper level.

 ## Contributors
 Developed by Jessica(Optimization Lead), Jonathan (Visualization Lead), Justis (GitHub Admin/Owner, Team Lead), Patrick(Co-Admin/Lead).